softindex/uikernel/docs/docs/grid-component.md

   grid.removeRecordStatus(recordId, status);
 {% endhighlight %}

-Remove record status(the status will be removed from the internal hash map and it will be removed className with the `status` value from the corresponding row in the grid).
+Remove record status.
+It will be removed className with the `status` value from the corresponding row in the grid.
+You also should remove css styles for record with this status (className).

 **Parameters**: